Behind the camera: Yousuf Karsh (1908-2002) He signed his photos ‘Karsh of Ottawa’

 We shall not flag or fail.
 We shall go on to the end.
 We shall fight in France, we shall fight on the seas and oceans, we shall fight with growing confidence and growing strength in the air.
 We shall defend our island, whatever the cost may be.
 We shall fight on the beaches, we shall fight on the landing-grounds, we shall fight in the fields and in the streets, we shall fight in the hills.
 We shall never surrender!

-After the war he lost the 1945 election but was returned to the Prime Minister’s office in 1951 before then retiring in ’55.
-When he died in 1965, his state funeral was attended by the one of the largest assemblies of world leaders in history.
+After the war, he lost the 1945 election but was returned to the Prime Minister’s office in 1951 before then retiring in ’55.
+When he died in 1965, his state funeral was attended by one of the largest assemblies of world leaders in history.